mhaberler/radiosonde-datacollector/README.md

 ![SkewT Diagram using radiosonde-datacollector as source](https://raw.githubusercontent.com/mhaberler/radiosonde-datacollector/master/examples/thalerhof.jpg)

-## The gory details
-Following in next installment.

 ## Related services
 The University of Wyoming runs an archive of soundings with pretty good coverage - [example here](http://weather.uwyo.edu/cgi-bin/bufrraob.py?datetime=2021-02-24%2012:00:00&id=10238&type=TEXT:LIST).
 This website is also used from [Python code](https://unidata.github.io/python-gallery/examples/SkewT_Example.html).